spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/airgap-install/install.md

     :::

 13. Use the custom domain name or the IP address of the load balancer to visit the Palette system console.
-To access the system console, open a web browser and paste the custom domain URL in the address bar and append the value `/system`.
-Replace the domain name in the URL with your custom domain name or the IP address of the load balancer.
+To access the system console, open a web browser, paste the custom domain URL in the address bar, and append the value `/system`.
-    Alternatively, you can use the load balancer IP address with the appended value `/system` to access the system console.

-    The first time you visit the Palette system console, a warning message about a not trusted SSL certificate may appear.
+    The first time you visit the Palette system console, a warning message about a not-trusted SSL certificate may appear.
 This is expected, as you have not yet uploaded your SSL certificate to Palette.
 You can ignore this warning message and proceed.